jozsapeter88/stock-manager/README.md

 • User Authentication: Implement user authentication and authorization to ensure data security and privacy.

 • Data Visualization: Utilize charts and graphs to visualize stock trends and order history.

+## <span style="font-size: 24px"><b>Technologies and Tools Used</b></span>

+• MERN Stack: The project was originally developed using the MERN stack, which includes MongoDB, Express, React, and Node.js.

+• ASP.NET Web API: Subsequently, we opted to transition the backend to an ASP.NET Web API, paired with a PostgreSQL database.

+• Entity Framework: For our data access layer, we utilized Entity Framework, a popular ORM (Object-Relational Mapping) framework for .NET.

+• Identity Framework: To manage user authentication and authorization, we integrated the ASP.NET Identity Framework.

+• xUnit: For unit testing, we chose xUnit, ensuring the reliability and robustness of our application.

 ## <span style="font-size: 24px"><b>Instructions 🔧</b></span>
 Follow these instructions to set up the Stock System Manager on your local machine: